The Ultimates (2024): "Fix The World" (#1–6)

-Although the Maker was imprisoned at The City thanks to Howard Stark, it will open again in 18 months, and his Council remains in control of the World.
-Howard's son Iron Lad works with Doom to form the Ultimates Network, aiming to combat the Maker's Council and restock the world with heroes before The City re-opens.
+Although the Maker was imprisoned at the City thanks to Howard Stark, it will open again in 18 months, and his Council remains in control of Earth.
+Howard's son Iron Lad works with Doom to form the Ultimates Network, aiming to combat the Maker's Council and restock the world with heroes before the City re-opens.
 They use the Immortus Engine to time travel and find the frozen body of Captain America.
 They also venture to Asgard and free Thor Odinson, whose rule over Asgard was overthrown by Loki and the Maker, and are joined by Thor's captor Sif.
-They break into The City to steal information about many of the lost heroes, only to be caught and attacked by some of the Council.
-The Maker's Council then hacks into a Stark satellite, destroying several blocks in Manhattan in a terrorist attack framing Iron Lad as the perpetrator.
+They break into the City to steal information about many of the lost heroes, only to be caught and attacked by some of the Council.
+The Maker's Council hacks into a Stark satellite, destroying several blocks in Manhattan in a terrorist attack and framing Iron Lad as the perpetrator.
 The Ultimates, now seen as international fugitives, initially plan to distribute superpower catalysts called "Origin-Machines" to several individuals who were blocked from becoming heroes, and gradually turn the tide against the Council.
 The plan works in only a few cases (such as Spider-Man) with many resulting deaths from superpower-related accidents.
 Therefore, they decide instead to search for potential heroes and recruit them in-person.
-The first recruits were Giant-Man and the Wasp, joining to help the team successfully defeat Captain Britain's forces in battle.
-Seventeen months are remaining before The City opens.

-Following this, they retrieve the original Human Torch from a Damage Control facility.

-They then storm the White House to rescue America Chavez from a Council loyalist called Midas.
-Sixteen months are remaining before The City opens.
+The first recruits are Giant-Man and the Wasp, joining to help the team successfully defeat Captain Britain's forces in battle.
+The Ultimates later retrieve the original Human Torch from a Damage Control facility and storm the White House to rescue America Chavez from Midas, a Council loyalist.

 After traveling to Monster Island in the Pacific, the Ultimates meet She-Hulk, who agrees to assist the Ultimates in major conflicts in exchange for Iron Lad finding a cure for the effects of gamma radiation that affected her tribe.
 Her recruitment leads Hulk (a member of the Council) to more closely monitor the activities of the group.
-Fifteen months are remaining before The City opens.